influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.6/administration/upgrading.md

     parent: Administration
 ---

-## Upgrading to InfluxDB Enterprise 1.6.2

-Version 1.5 includes the first official Time Series Index (TSI) release.
-Although you can install without enabling TSI, you are encouraged to begin leveraging the advantages the TSI disk-based indexing offers.

 ## Upgrading InfluxDB Enterprise 1.3.x-1.5.x clusters to 1.6.2 (rolling upgrade)

 ### Step 0: Back up your cluster before upgrading to version 1.6.2.